webealin/homelab-blog/content/legal-notice.md

 ## Privacy Policy (Datenschutzerklärung)

-Please also refer to the [Privacy Policy](/privacy_policy) for information about how personal data is collected, used and shared by this site.
+Please also refer to the [Privacy Policy](/privacy-policy) for information about how personal data is collected, used and shared by this site.

+## Disclaimer